 This handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules as of printing.
-If any of the policies or administrative guidelines referenced herein are revised the language in the most current policy or administrative guideline prevails.
+If any of the policies or administrative guidelines referenced herein are revised (after August 1, 2023) the language in the most current policy or administrative guideline prevails.